JetBrains/compose-multiplatform/tutorials/Image_And_Icons_Manipulations/README.md

 ## Setting the application window icon

-You can set the icon for the window via parameter in the `Window` function:
+You can set the icon for the window via parameter in the `Window` function.

+Note that to change the icon on the taskbar on some OS (macOs), you should change icon in [build.gradle](https://github.com/JetBrains/compose-jb/tree/sync/2021-07-23/tutorials/Native_distributions_and_local_execution#app-icon)

 ```kotlin
 import androidx.compose.foundation.layout.Box